-California Skin Institute providers have helped thousands of patients address skin problems with Gemini laser treatments.* This advanced laser system can be used for a wide range of skin pigmentation and lesion issues, including hyperpigmentation, port wine stains, dark spots on the face and hands, broken capillaries, and even hair removal.*1 The Gemini laser is a versatile treatment option, and in many cases can achieve dramatic improvements after just one treatment session.
-If you’re interested in addressing problems like spider veins, dark spots, broken capillaries, or other skin damage, please contact one of the California Skin Institute practices listed below, or schedule your appointment online.*
+California Skin Institute board-certified dermatologists and advanced practitioners have helped thousands of patients address a wide range of skin pigmentation and lesion issues, including hyperpigmentation, port wine stains, dark spots on the face and hands, broken capillaries, and even hair removal with Gemini laser.1 The Gemini laser is a versatile treatment option, and in many cases can achieve dramatic improvements after just one treatment session.
+If you’re interested in addressing problems like spider veins, dark spots, broken capillaries, or other skin damage, please contact us to schedule a consultation today or call your local office.

 How the Gemini Laser Works